wpivis/amazing-vis-test/public/gpt-expert/introduction.md

 # Instructions

 Thank you for participating in the expert panel for our project!
-Your task is to look through a set of multiple-choice items and answer some questions about each item (e.g., how clear are the question statement and options?) using the rubric we provide.
+Your task is to look through a set of multiple-choice items and answer some questions about each item using the rubric we provide.

-Before you start your task, please read the background information below about the multiple-choice items.

 ## Information about the Multiple-Choice Items

 We created multiple-choice items to measure people’s ability to accomplish different visualization tasks.
-Each multiple-choice item is characterized by three variables: context, chart type, and visualization task.
+Each multiple-choice item is characterized by three variables: **context**, **chart type**, and **visualization task**.
 Each item has only one best option.
 Below are the lists of these three variables used in our project.

 **Context (9):**